gadirom/Art-in-Swift/SplinesRenderer.swiftpm/README.md

 - calculate vertices of the stroke sides
 - render the indexed mesh

-You may pass a FragmentShader as a parameter of the LinesRenderer to fully control the appearence of the splines.
+For to fully control the appearance of the mesh you may pass a FragmentShader as a parameter to the LinesRenderer.